 Dividends on shares are recognised as a liability and deducted from equity when they are approved by the Bank's shareholders.
-Dividends for the year that are approved after the statement of financial position date are disclosed as an event after the statement of financial position date.
+Dividends for the year that are approved after the reporting date are disclosed as an event after the reporting date.